[ Updated Aug 3, 2023 ]

 About Simon Pilkington

 Simon Pilkington is the digital marketing manager for Australian social media agency Hello Social.
-With almost a decade of experience working as a technical marketer, he specialises in creating and executing online growth strategies for international organisations.
+With almost a decade of experience working as a technical marketer, he specializes in creating and executing online growth strategies for international organizations.

 We streamline your marketing data so you can focus on the insights.